opendaylight/docs/docs/release-process/milestone-readouts/m0/snmp.rst

 3. Project Category: Protocol

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)
+4. Project Labels: SNMP

-   - SNMP

-5. Project PTL:
+5. Project PTL: Ryan Goulding, ryandgoulding@gmail.com, rgoulding

-   - Ryan Goulding
-   - ryandgoulding@gmail.com
-   - rgoulding

 6. Do you confirm that the list of Project Committers is updated and accurate?
-   No, working on this with the rest of the team
+No, working on this.